What are the common underground utility location methods?

 Hydro or Vacuum Excavation (potholing)

-Vacuum excavation is a fast and non-destructive way to safely locate and expose underground utilities.
-Here, high-pressure air is used to break up the soil, which is then vacuumed into a tank.
-Hydro excavation is used in difficult soil conditions where pressurized water breaks up the soil, which is then vacuumed into a tank.
-This is more commonly known as potholing, hydro-digging, hydro-trenching, or soft digging.
+Vacuum excavation is a fast and non-destructive way to locate and expose underground utilities safely.
+Here, high-pressure air is used to break up the soil, then vacuumed into a tank.
+Hydro excavation is used in difficult soil conditions where pressurized water breaks up the soil, then vacuumed into a tank.
+This method is more commonly known as potholing, hydro-digging, hydro-trenching, or soft digging.

-While dowsing may not be recognized by many of the larger utility location services, many experienced locators will admit that they have and still use dowsing as a reliable way to locate underground utilities and water.
+While dowsing may not be recognized as a traditional utility location service, many experienced locators will admit that they have and still use dowsing as a reliable way to locate underground utilities and water.
 Here dowsing rods, which can be made from coat hangers, can indicate whether you are standing on top of an active pipeline.
 It will not indicate the depth of the pipeline, but according to many experienced locators, it is a dependable way to locate pipelines.
 Skeptics claim that there is no science behind this method, and some claim intuition is the driving force in dowsing.
 No matter who you believe, dowsing has been used to detect underground water since the Middle Ages.

 As you can see, there is a wide range of methods used to locate utilities, from state-of-the-art equipment to coat hangers and intuition.